-Two different application suites and architectures exist for multimedia collaborations over IP.
-The Mbone tools [12] and the H.323 audio-visual communication systems [1].
-While the Mbone tools provide for a cost effective, medium quality audio visual communication, mainly for the desktop, they are not mature enough to support a teleteaching environment, especially in a classroom setting.
-Currently available H.323 products appear to be mature for collaboration services and, thus, could be used to support teleteaching services as well.
-Such a consideration should be investigated carefully though, since the teleteaching functional requirements can be very different from those of videoconferencing or of a simple collaboration environment.
+^{1389-1286/00/\$ -} see front matter © 2000 Elsevier Science B.V.
+All rights reserved.
+PII: S 1 3 8 9 - 1 2 8 6 (0 0) 0 0 1 6 4 - X audio-visual communication, mainly for the desktop, they are not mature enough to support a teleteaching environment, especially in a classroom setting.
+Currently available H.323 products appear to be mature for collaboration services and thus, could be used to support teleteaching services as well.
+Such a consideration should be investigated carefully though, the functional requirements of teleteaching can be very different from those of videoconferencing or of a simple collaboration environment.

-Presently, the Communication Networks Laboratory (CNL) of University of Athens (UoA) participates in two national projects [16,17], funded by the Greek Ministry of Education and the European Commission, which aim at evaluating and exploring the potential of teleteaching scenarios based on H.323 systems.
-To this end, the deployment of a teleteaching environment based on H.323 systems in the Athens metropolitan area is in progress.
+Presently, the Communication Networks Laboratory (CNL) of the University of Athens (UoA) participates in two national projects [16,17], funded by the Greek Ministry of Education and the European Commission, which aim at evaluating and exploring the potential of teleteaching scenarios based on H.323 systems.
+As part of these projects, the deployment of a teleteaching environment based on H.323 systems in the Athens metropolitan area is in progress.

-An overview of the H.323 recommendation [1] is presented in section 2, focusing on the multimedia stream exchange and processing capabilities of H.323 entities.
-The specification that are currently supported by H.323 products are identified and discussed in section 3.
-In section 4, it is discussed how various H.323 components may support several teleteaching scenarios and some design limitations are identified.
-A set of functional requirements for an effective teleteaching environment are presented in section 5, where the limitations of present H.323 products are discussed and some solutions to overcome these limitations are provided.
-Finally, some enhancements to present solutions are provided in section 6, in order for the supported teleteaching scenarios to meet the functional requirements of a teleteaching environment.
+An overview of the H.323 recommendation [1] is presented in Section 2, focusing on the multimedia stream exchange and processing capabilities of H.323 entities.
+The specification that is currently supported by H.323 products is identified and discussed in Section 3.
+Section 4 discusses how various H.323 components may support several teleteaching scenarios and some design limitations are identified.
+A set of functional requirements for an effective teleteaching environment are presented in Section 5, where the limitations of present H.323 products are discussed and some solutions to overcome these limitations are provided.
+Finally, some enhancements to present solutions are suggested in Section 6, in order for the supported teleteaching scenarios to better meet the functional requirements of a teleteaching environment.

-2 The ITU-T H.323 Recommendations
+2. The ITU-T H.323 recommendations

-The International Telecommunications Union (ITU) has developed the H.323 set of standards for audiovisual and data real-time communication over IP networks [1].
+The International Telecommunications Union (ITU) has developed the H.323 set of standards for audio-visual and data real-time communication over IP networks [1].

 The H.323 recommendations define a model that includes four types of H.323 entities, each having a particular role: the H.323 terminal, the H.323 Multipoint Control Unit (MCU), the Gateway (e.g., H.323 to H.320 Gateway), and the H.323 Gatekeeper (GK).
 The first three types are characterised as H.323 end-points.
-An H.323 endpoint generates and/or terminates streams and can call other entities and be called.
+An H.323 end-point generates and/or terminates streams and can call other entities and is called.
 An overview of ITU-T H.323, and a description of the role of each H.323 entity type is presented in [14].

-In this section, we are interested in and focus on the capabilities of the H.323 entities for audio, video and data stream exchange and processing, as well as on control issues at the functionality level and device control.
+In this section, we focus on the capabilities of the H.323 entities for audio, video and data stream exchange and processing; control issues at the functionality level and device control.

-2.1 Capabilities of H.323 terminals
+2.1.
+Capabilities of H.323 terminals